dimi-gu/PCA-IRRBB-shocks/Download data/Readme.md

 ## Output

-The exported CSV has one row per observation date and one column per maturity:
+The exported CSV has one row per observation date and 27 maturity columns:

 | Date | 1M | 2M | 3M | ... | 10Y | ... | 30Y |
 |---|---:|---:|---:|---:|---:|---:|---:|